 During the year 1917, Mary was caught up in her work, but she never complained and soldiered on to do what she could.
 She told a friend, “They were some of the happiest days in my life.”4 On 25 April 1918, Mary celebrated her 21st birthday, but it was to be a quiet event, due to the war.
 In June 1918, Mary began her nurse’s training, and her mother insisted that Mary was not to be treated any differently.
 She was greatly loved by the patients and her fellow nurses.
 In April 1920, Mary had to leave her work at the hospital.

 On 22 November 1921, an announcement was made.
 “It is with the greatest pleasure that the King and Queen announce the betrothal of their beloved daughter Princess Mary to Viscount Lascelles, D.S.O., eldest son of the Earl of Harewood.
 At a council held at Buckingham Palace this evening, His Majesty was pleased to declare his consent to the marriage.”5 She had probably met him the previous autumn when he stayed at Balmoral.
 It was considered to be a love match.
-The news was well received by the public and congratulations began pouring in.
+The news was well-received by the public, and congratulations began pouring in.
 “Princess Mary, in accepting an Englishman and a soldier for her husband, has proved once again Royal democracy of the British Royal Family.”6

 Her wedding dress was in white and silver.
 The embroidery consisted of seed and baroque pearls and tiny diamonds.
 The train was woven at the Braintree Mills and was 20,000 threads wide.
-On either side of the train was Honiton lace embroidered in silver thread and seed pearls with the rose, shamrock, thistle, daffodil, the lotus of India, the maple of Canada, the wattle of Austrialia and the fern of New Zealand.
+On either side of the train was Honiton lace embroidered in silver thread and seed pearls with the rose, shamrock, thistle, daffodil, the lotus of India, the maple of Canada, the wattle of Australia and the fern of New Zealand.
 Part of wedding veil lace was said to have belonged to Catherine of Aragon, Henry VIII’s first wife, and her mother and grandmother had worn it before her.
 The future Queen Elizabeth the Queen Mother was one of her eight bridesmaids.
 The wedding took place on 28 February 1922 at Westminster Abbey.
-They honeymoon in Italy, via Paris.
+They honeymooned in Italy, via Paris.

 Upon their return to the United Kingdom, Mary and her husband settled into their new life.
 Her husband possessed not only a London home but also an Irish estate and a home in Yorkshire.
 They spent the greater part of their marriage in Yorkshire at Goldsborough.
 Mary was soon pregnant, and she spent the winter preparing for the arrival of their baby.
 On 7 February 1923, Mary gave birth to a son named George.
 Her husband commented, “I hope he will resemble his mother.”7 Mary was sent a robe by a mother whose baby she had helped nurse, though the child had tragically died.
 The mother wrote, “I send these to your little one with my love to him, and may he live to gladden your heart as mine would have had he lived.”8 A second son named Gerald was born in the summer of 1924.

 On 6 October 1929, her husband succeeded his father as the 6th Earl of Harewood, making Mary a Countess.
-In 1932, Mary’s father conferred the title of Princess Royal on her and is it that title that she is most known by.
+In 1932, Mary’s father conferred the title of Princess Royal on her, and it is that title that she is most known by.
 As she was particularly close to her brother, the abdication crisis was difficult.
-Mary wrote to her mother, “Thank God we all have you as a central point because without that point it (the family) might easily disintegrate.”9
+Mary wrote to her mother, “Thank God, we all have you as a central point because, without that point, it (the family) might easily disintegrate.”9